x4dr/Fen/endworld/healing.md

 - **Resonance 1**: lowers healing rate by amplitude (can go negative)
 - **Resonance 10**: improves healing rate by amplitude

-Wounds don’t always cause death or permanent damage, but long-untreated or out-of-control wounds may cause severe consequences (including death) at the Storyteller’s discretion.
+Wounds don't always cause death or permanent damage, but long-untreated or out-of-control wounds may cause severe consequences (including death) at the Storyteller's discretion.

 When the accumulated healing progress equals the current severity, the wound severity drops by 1, and progress resets to 0.
 If healing rate is **negative**, and regeneration falls below 0, progress resets to current severity and severity increases by 1.